DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 Important Notes on Current Sensing
 ===================================

 ..
 WARNING:: You MUST have current sensing if you want to read or write settings to locos on a programming track (PROG).
 You also must have current sensing in order to have the Command Station software detect an overload and cut power to the MAIN track.
 Alternately, you can use fuses for MAIN.
-If the fuses blow, the Command Station will still think there is power to the track, and you will recieve no notification in the log.
+If the fuses blow, the Command Station will still think there is power to the track, and you will receive no notification in the log.
 Also, make sure you don't apply more than 5V to the Arduino Analog pin.
 Ensure that your calculation for what voltage the current sense board will report at the maximum current will not be more than 5V for a 5V Arduino or 3.3V for a Command Station using a 3.3V board (like a Teensy or Feather).

 Please do the following to verify you won't damage the Arduino, your layout, or yourself:

 * Test your current sense board to see what voltage it reports for 2 or 3 different currents and extrapolate to make sure that at your required current, example 5A, the output going to pin A3 of the CS does not produce more than 5V.
-* Consider using a 5V zener diode and current limiting resistor to clamp the voltage on the analog pin.
+* Consider using a 5V Zener diode and current limiting resistor to clamp the voltage on the analog pin.
 This would normally be a 270 Ohm resistor.
 * Put a 5A fuse on each output leg going to your track.

 Using Other External Current Sense Boards